Cardio work may not always be the most fun training to do, but the benefits, like improved endurance, can help you big time down the line.

 For example, run a ¼ mile and jog a ¼ mile.
 Repeat for 20 minutes.
 Boom.
 Now pick yourself up off the floor and hit the showers.

 2. Do the time

 Timing your intervals is one of the most common methods of interval training.
 The “Tabata Protocol” has exploded since its inception in 1996.
-This form of high-intense interval training is only 4 minutes long and is broken up into 20- and 10-second intervals.
-Basically, give ’er for 20-seconds and rest for 10.
-Repeat until the 4-minutes is up.
-There’s one stipulation though, the hard is meant to be at 170% max VO2, basically meaning 100x harder than balls-out.
-This is obviously SUPER intense and is quite difficult even for the fittest beast out there.
+This form of high-intensity interval training is only 4 minutes long and is broken up into 20- and 10-second intervals.
+Basically, hammer as much as possible for 20 seconds and rest for 10.
+Repeat until the 4 minutes is up.
+There’s one stipulation, though: the hard is meant to be at 170% max VO2, basically meaning 100x harder than all-out.
+This is obviously extraordinarily intense and is quite difficult even for the fittest beast out there.
 Here’s a protocol to help you get to beast mode in 6-weeks.

-The Workout: On a spin bike, set the resistance to balls-out.
-In the academic study where the 20-10 protocol was tested, the subjects were seated for the entire protocol – you can either sit or stand or use a treadmill – it doesn’t matter, as long as the effort is maxed.
+The Workout: On a spin bike, set the resistance to all-out.
+(In the academic study where the 20-10 protocol was tested, the subjects were seated for the entire protocol.
+You can either sit or stand or use a treadmill.
+It doesn’t matter, as long as the effort is maxed.)

 Perform each workout twice each week.
 Begin and end each session with 5-minutes at an easy pace.

 Week 1-2: Start with the opposite – 10-seconds hard and 20-seconds easy.
 Repeat for 4-minutes.